mozilla-it/discourse-infra/README.md

 All the AWS resources needed to build, deploy and run Discourse are entirely managed with Terraform.
 In order to make changes to the infrastructure you must be logged into AWS.

 ### Using terrafom workspaces
-This project uses teraform workspaces for managing the different application environments: development, staging and production.
+This project uses teraform workspaces for managing the different application environments: development, stage and production.
 You can list the currently available workspaces with `terraform workspace list` and choose one with `terraform workspace select dev`.
 Workspaces have a specific variables file named after them, which you have to specify it in order to modify the specific environment.
 For example:

 `terraform plan -var-file="dev.tfvars"`